tsunami416604/azure-docs.hu-hu/articles/active-directory/saas-apps/hub-planner-tutorial.md

 ## <a name="configure-hub-planner-sso"></a>A hub Planner egyszeri bejelentkezésének konfigurálása

-Ha az egyszeri bejelentkezést szeretné konfigurálni a **hub Planner** oldalon, el kell küldenie a letöltött **tanúsítványt (Base64)** és a megfelelő másolt url-címeket a Azure Portalról a [hub Planner támogatási csapatának](mailto:hello@hubplanner.com).
-Ezt a beállítást úgy állították be, hogy az SAML SSO-kapcsolatok mindkét oldalon helyesen legyenek beállítva.
+Ha be szeretné állítani az egyszeri bejelentkezést a **hub Planner** oldalon, be kell jelentkeznie a hub Planner-fiókjába, és el kell végeznie a következő feladatokat.

 ### <a name="install-the-extension-in-hub-planner"></a>A bővítmény telepítése a hub Plannerben